Xarnder/GaussianSplatGuide/README.md

 *   **Step 8: Organize Dataset**

     *   Arrange your images within a structured file system.
 Inside a directory with a relevant name, create a subdirectory named ‘input’.
+    *   You must have a subfolder inside your original folder named "input" and inside input are your images
     *   The file structure should look like this
     *   <img src="media/fileStructure.png" height="150">
 *   **Step 9: Compress for Transfer**